KILLERDUTCH/Pixel-css/README.md

 Pixel Analysis

-PixelCSS extracts visual information directly from the uploaded image.
+PixelCSS performs client-side image analysis using the browser's Canvas and ImageData APIs.

+Current analysis includes:

-- Dominant color extraction
+Dominant color extraction

-- Average image color
+Average color detection

-- Contrast estimation
+Contrast estimation

-- Edge/change detection
+Edge/change detection

-- Layout heuristics
-- Border-radius estimation
-- Basic component inference
+Basic layout inference

+Border-radius estimation

+Component heuristics

+Screenshot dimensions

+---

-Browser-side AI
+Browser-Side AI

-PixelCSS can run AI models directly in the browser using Transformers.js.
+PixelCSS can optionally run machine-learning models directly inside the browser.

-Current AI pipeline:
+The AI pipeline currently supports:

-- Object Detection
+Object detection

-- OCR
-- Confidence scoring
+Confidence scoring

+OCR

-- AI result integration
+AI result visualization

-- Browser-side model caching
+Integration with generated code

 No application backend is required.

+---

-HTML/CSS Generation
+HTML & CSS Generation

-The analyzer converts its findings into a clean editable starting point.
+PixelCSS converts the analysis results into editable frontend code.

 Generated output includes:

-- HTML
+HTML

-- CSS
+CSS

-- Combined standalone document
+Combined standalone HTML

-- Structured JSON
+Structured JSON

-- Live preview
+Live preview

-The generated code is intentionally editable rather than being treated as a final pixel-perfect copy.
+The generated code is intended to be a starting point that developers can continue editing.

 ---

 Why PixelCSS?

-Most screenshot-to-code tools hide the interesting part behind an API.
+Most screenshot-to-code systems focus entirely on generating code.

-PixelCSS takes a different approach.
+PixelCSS takes a more experimental approach:

-The project is designed around the idea of:

-«Understanding the pixels before generating the code.»

-Instead of blindly generating markup, PixelCSS first builds a representation of the screenshot:

-Image
+Pixels
   ↓
-Pixel data
+Analysis
   ↓
-Visual features
+Structure
   ↓
-Layout inference
+AI
   ↓
-AI detection
-  ↓
-Structured data
-  ↓
-Code generation
+Code

-This makes the project useful not only as a tool, but also as an experiment in browser-based computer vision and UI reconstruction.
+The goal is not simply to generate random HTML that looks vaguely similar.

+The project explores how traditional image processing, heuristics, computer vision and browser-side machine learning can work together to reconstruct a visual interface.

 ---

 Architecture

-┌─────────────────────────────────────────┐
+┌──────────────────────────────────────────────┐
-│              PixelCSS 2.1               │
+│                  PixelCSS                    │
-├─────────────────────────────────────────┤
+├──────────────────────────────────────────────┤
 │                                              │
 │                 Screenshot                   │
 │                      │                       │
 │                      ▼                       │
-│  Canvas / ImageData                     │
+│                Canvas / Pixels               │
 │                      │                       │
-│      ├───────────────┐                  │
+│          ┌───────────┴───────────┐           │
 │          ▼                       ▼           │
-│ Pixel Analysis    Vision AI             │
+│    Pixel Analyzer             Vision AI      │
 │          │                       │           │
-│      │               ├── Objects        │
-│      │               └── Confidence     │
+│          │                 Object Detection  │
-│      │                                  │
+│          │                       │           │
-│      └──────────┐                       │
+│          └───────────┬───────────┘           │
 │                      ▼                       │
 │                     OCR                      │
 │                      │                       │
 │                      ▼                       │
-│          Structured Result              │
+│              Structured Results              │
 │                      │                       │
 │                      ▼                       │
-│          HTML/CSS Generator             │
+│               Code Generator                 │
 │                      │                       │
-│          ┌──────┴──────┐                │
+│              ┌───────┴───────┐               │
 │              ▼               ▼               │
+│            HTML             CSS              │
+│              │               │               │
+│              └───────┬───────┘               │
+│                      ▼                       │
-│        Code        Live Preview         │
+│                 Live Preview                 │
 │                                              │
-└─────────────────────────────────────────┘
+└──────────────────────────────────────────────┘

 ---

 Tech Stack

-PixelCSS is intentionally lightweight.

-Technology| Purpose
+Technology	Purpose

-HTML5| Application structure
+HTML5	Application structure
-CSS3| Interface & generated styling
+CSS3	UI and generated styling
-JavaScript| Core engine
+JavaScript	Core application logic
-Canvas API| Pixel processing
+Canvas API	Image processing
-ImageData API| Raw pixel analysis
+ImageData API	Pixel-level analysis
-Transformers.js| Browser-side ML
+Transformers.js	Browser-side machine learning
-DETR| Object detection
+DETR	Object detection
-TrOCR| OCR
+TrOCR	OCR
-WebAssembly| Local model execution
+WebAssembly	Local model execution

-No framework is required.

-No build system is required.

-No database is required.

-No backend is required for the core application.

 ---

 AI Models

-PixelCSS currently uses browser-compatible models through Transformers.js.
+PixelCSS uses browser-compatible models through Transformers.js.

 Object Detection

 Xenova/detr-resnet-50

-Used to identify visual objects and provide bounding-box information with confidence scores.
+Used for detecting objects inside the uploaded screenshot and returning bounding-box information and confidence scores.

 OCR

 Xenova/trocr-small-printed

-Used for extracting text from visual content.
+Used for extracting text from image content.

-Models are downloaded when required and can be cached by the browser.
+> AI models are downloaded when required and may be cached by the browser.

-«Model performance depends heavily on the screenshot, device, browser, and available resources.»

 ---

+How It Works

+1. Upload a Screenshot

+Drop an image into PixelCSS or select one using the upload button.

+Supported formats include:

+PNG
+JPG
+JPEG
+WEBP

+---

+2. Pixel Analysis

+PixelCSS reads the screenshot through the browser's Canvas API and extracts visual information.

+Example:

+{
+    "width": 1440,
+    "height": 900,
+    "average": "#101218",
+    "contrast": 182,
+    "radius": 12
+}

+---

+3. Layout Inference

+The analyzer examines visual changes across horizontal and vertical regions to estimate the overall layout.

+Possible results include:

+centered
+stacked
+multi-column
+sidebar / content

+---

+4. Vision AI

+The optional AI engine analyzes the image and returns detected objects with confidence scores.

+Example:

+{
+    "label": "laptop",
+    "score": 87,
+    "box": {
+        "xmin": 320,
+        "ymin": 180,
+        "xmax": 920,
+        "ymax": 620
+    }
+}

+---

+5. OCR

+The OCR layer attempts to extract visible text from the screenshot.

+Example:

+{
+    "text": "Continue"
+}

+---

+6. Code Generation

+The collected information is passed into the HTML/CSS generator.

+The result can be viewed, copied and edited directly from the interface.

+---

+Example Output

+A simplified PixelCSS result can look like this:

+{
+    "engine": "PixelCSS 2.1",
+    "generatedBy": "KILLERDUTCH",

+    "image": {
+        "width": 1440,
+        "height": 900
+    },

+    "layout": {
+        "type": "sidebar / content",
+        "confidence": 76
+    },

+    "radius": 12,

+    "palette": [
+        "#0b0d12",
+        "#151821",
+        "#8b5cf6"
+    ],

+    "pixelElements": [
+        {
+            "type": "header",
+            "confidence": 80
+        },
+        {
+            "type": "sidebar",
+            "confidence": 76
+        },
+        {
+            "type": "card",
+            "confidence": 78
+        }
+    ]
+}

+---

 Running Locally

-Because browser ML modules and model loading work better through an HTTP server, don't open the project directly with:

-file://

-Instead, use a local server.
+PixelCSS is a client-side application, but running it through an HTTP server is recommended, especially when browser-side AI models are being loaded.

 VS Code

-Install Live Server, then open:

-index.html

-with Live Server.
+Open the project with VS Code and run index.html using a local server such as Live Server.

 Python